apache/mesos/docs/maintenance.md

 ## Terminology

-For the purpose of this document, an "Operator" is a person, tool, or script that manages a Mesos cluster.
+For the purpose of this section, an "Operator" is a person, tool, or script that manages a Mesos cluster.

 Maintenance primitives add several new concepts to Mesos.
 Those concepts are: